schlawiner/fu-rpg-frei-und-universell/07-appendix.md

 ## Körperliche Beschreiber

 * **Agile**: helpful when dancing, leaping, doing gymnastics, crawling through tight spaces and balancing.
-* **Beweglich:** nützlich beim Tanzen, Springen, Balancieren, der Gymnastik und dem Kriechen durch enge Umgebungen
+* **Beweglich:** Tanzen, Springen, Balancieren, Gymnastik, Kriechen durch enge Umgebungen

 * **Ambidextrous:** great when shooting two guns at the same time, or doing slight-of-hand magic tricks.
-* **Beidhändig:** toll für das gleichzeitige Schießen mit zwei Waffen, oder Taschenspielertricks
+* **Beidhändig:** gleichzeitiges Schießen mit zwei Waffen, Taschenspielertricks

 * **Blonde:** good for getting people to underestimate you, not good if you spend too much time in the sun.
-* **Blondine:** gut, damit Leute einen unterschätzen, schlecht, falls man sich zu lange in der Sonne aufhält
+* **Blondine:** von Leuten unterschätzt werden, anfällig bei zu langer Sonneneintrahlung

 * **Fake Orange Tan:** great for passing as an aging celebrity, and for drawing attention to yourself.
-* **Falsche Bräune:** damit geht man gut als alternde Berühmtheit durch und zieht generell Aufmerksamkeit auf sich
+* **Falsche Bräune:** als alternde Berühmtheit durchgehen, Aufmerksamkeit auf sich ziehen

 * **Furry:** useful for resisting cold weather, and living in the woods.
-* **Pezig:** nützlich, um kaltem Wetter zu widerstehen und in der Wildnis zu überleben
+* **Pelzig:** kaltem Wetter widerstehen, in der Wildnis überleben

-* **Handsome:** useful for  irting, selling stu , getting roles on T.V., modelling, and being popular.
+* **Handsome:** useful for  flirting, selling stuff , getting roles on T.V., modelling, and being popular.
+* * **Gutaussehend:** Flirten, Dinge verkaufen, Filmrollen bekommen, Modeln, beliebt sein

 * **Huge:** good for looking menacing, reaching high places, acting like a body builder, or getting stuck in small spaces.
+* * **Groß:** bedrohlich aussehen, an hohe Dinge heranzukommen, eine Bodybuilderin spielen, in kleinen

 * **Overweight:** a problem when exercising and borrowing clothes.
 * **Poor Constitution:** a hindrance when long dis-